Correlation Between Goldman Sachs and Invesco PureBeta

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Goldman Sachs ActiveBeta are ranked lower than 13 (%) of all global equities and portfolios over the last 90 days.
-In spite of very fragile technical and fundamental indicators, Goldman Sachs may actually be approaching a critical reversion point that can send shares even higher in June 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in Goldman Sachs ActiveBeta are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+In spite of very healthy technical and fundamental indicators, Goldman Sachs is not utilizing all of its potentials.
+The recent stock price disarray, may contribute to short-term losses for the investors.

 Invesco PureBeta MSCI